Skip to Content

 We use the following mechanisms on an ongoing basis:

-• Individually - we receive feedback from individual customers via a range of platforms.
-Including e-mail, social media and phone, as well as in person.
+• Individually - we receive feedback from individual customers via a range of platforms, including email, social media and phone, as well as in person.
 This means that a significant amount of our feedback to customers is made on an individual basis.
-All written comments, compliments or complaints are responded to on an individual basis and in a timely manner by either the relevant service manager or the Assistant Director (Library Services).
-The issues raised are recorded and reviewed by the Library Leadership team to check for emerging patterns and to deal with ongoing issues.
+All written comments, compliments or complaints are responded to on an individual basis and in a timely manner by either the relevant service manager or the University Librarian.
+The issues raised are recorded and reviewed by the Library Leadership Team to check for emerging patterns and to deal with ongoing issues.

-• Social Media – we use social media (Twitter, Facebook and Instagram) to feed back to customers.
-Social media is accessed by a wide range of Library customers and potential customers and there are separate Twitter accounts aimed at AFBI and HSC customers.
+• Social Media – we use social media (X, Facebook and Instagram) to feed back to customers.
+Social media is accessed by a wide range of Library customers and potential customers and there are separate X and Instagram accounts aimed at AFBI and HSC customers.
 An active cross library group plans and oversees the use of social media.

-• Internal Reports – we provide formal feedback and present reports to University committees such as Academic Board and University Operating Board as required.
+• Internal Reports – we provide formal feedback and present reports to University committees such as Academic Board and Education Committee as required.
 Formal communication to Schools also takes place on a regular basis.

 Section 3: Reviewing and Evaluating our Strategy and Consultation / Feedback Mechanisms